MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 2: Plan the photo model class.

-1. Open the **DetailedPlanningDocument** document, and locate the MVC Model section.
+1. Open the **DetailedPlanningDocument** document, and locate the "MVC Model" section.
     - File location: **Allfiles\Mod02\Labfiles\01_DesignProject_begin**

 2. Based on your reading of the **InitialInvestigation** document, add and describe a model class for photos in **Table 1: MVC Model** using the following information: